JamesB112/Food_Product_Agent/README.md

 - Redesign the food product recommender to use grocery websites, so pricing data can be used as a ranking metric as well (i.e., Health‑to‑Price ratio).
 It's clear that not everyone can afford the healthiest options, but incorporating cost‑sensitive ranking would increase accessibility.

-- Search Engine change.
-Add in google search as a tool, as open facts can be quite limited
+- Search Engine enhancements.
+Optimise the Google Search engine tool for better results.

 - Add debugging, logging, and persistent chat/history storage to improve user experience and help identify weak points in the architecture.
 Caching previously retrieved product data would also speed up future queries.